 Gold salts, another disease-modifying antirheumatic drug, have been used to treat arthritis for more than half a century; however, the way in which they work is not entirely clear.
 It is rare now for physicians to prescribe gold.
-Recent advances in research and technology have yielded promising new anti-arthritis therapies, including leflunomide (Arava) and drugs that suppress the action of tumor necrosis factor (TNF).
+Recent advances in research and technology have yielded promising new anti-arthritis therapies, including leflunomide (Arava), tofacitinib (Xelianz) and drugs that suppress the action of tumor necrosis factor (TNF).

-Leflunomide reduces the action of immune cells by impairing a protein required for DNA synthesis, whereas anti-TNF drugs seem to slow the destruction of the joints by disrupting the activity of TNF, a substance that promotes inflammation and joint damage.
+Leflunomide reduces the action of immune cells by impairing a protein required for DNA synthesis.
+Tofacitinib reduces inflammation by interfering with enzymes inside white cells.
+Anti-TNF drugs seem to slow the destruction of the joints by disrupting the activity of TNF, a substance that promotes inflammation and joint damage.
 Examples of drugs that block the effects of TNF include:

-- adalimumab (or Humira, injected under the skin once every two weeks)
+- adalimumab (or Humira, injected under the skin)

-- certolizumab (or Cimzia, injected under the skin every 2 to 4 weeks)
+- certolizumab (or Cimzia, injected under the skin)

-- etanercept (or Enbrel, injected under the skin once or twice a week)
+- etanercept (or Enbrel, injected under the skin)

-- golimumab (or Simponi, injected under the skin every month
+- golimumab (or Simponi, injected under the skin)

 Anakinra (Kineret) inhibits a different chemical mediator of inflammation called interleukin-1 (IL-1) while tocilizumab (Actemra) inhibits interleukin-6 (IL-6).
 Other injectable medications for rheumatoid arthritis include abatacept (Orencia), which prevents certain immune cells from causing inflammation, and rituximab (Rituxan), which acts against certain antibody-producing immune cells (called B-cells).
 Belimumab (Benlysta) also inhibits the activity of B-cells and is the first new drug approved for systemic lupus erythematosus in decades.